hikopensource/DAVAR-Lab-OCR/readme.md

 | torchvision | 0.4.1+  |
 | opencv      | 3.0.0+  |

+> For some of the algorithms (EAST, Text Perceptron), C++ version [opencv](https://opencv.org/) are required.
+If you do not need to use these algorithms, you could temporarily ignore the error about 'opencv.hpp' or remove the related codes temporarily.
+>
 ## Installation and Development Instruction

 To Download the repository and install the davarocr, please follow the instructions: